 Should Gluten be Included in the Diet?

-As we have already mentioned above that Gluten does not possess any nutritional value, so cutting it from the diet would not cause any harm.
-In fact, it might be beneficial in the long run, if it is removed from the diet.
+As we have already mentioned above, gluten does not possess any nutritional value, so cutting it from the diet would not cause any harm.
+In fact, it might be beneficial in the long run if it is removed from the diet.

 Many studies have shown that cutting gluten from the diet has successfully dissipated the effects of brain fog.
-Other beneficial effects were also observed like a healthier gut and an overall reduction in the symptoms commonly associated with gluten intake.
-Although, it is totally onto an individual to cut gluten from the diet and choose some substitutes for it or to continue the gluten consumption.
+Other beneficial effects were also observed, like a healthier gut and an overall reduction in the symptoms commonly associated with gluten intake.
+Although, it is totally onto an individual to cut gluten from the diet and choose some substitutes for it or continue gluten consumption.